-Decaf coffee is made by taking green or raw coffee beans, filling them with water and then adding either solvents, ethyl acetate, carbon dioxide or water to remove the caffeine.
+Decaf coffee is made by taking green coffee beans, filling them with water and then adding either solvents, ethyl acetate, carbon dioxide or water to remove the caffeine.

 Coffee is the world’s second most popular beverage, after tea, and takes the crown in both the Americas and Europe.
 For over 100 years now, coffee has been undergoing various methods of decaffeination but the question has always been:

 The question remains though, how does each brand decaffeinate their coffee?
 Is any single method better (or healthier) than the others?
 We’ll take a look at that next with the four major methods of decaffeination.

 There’s four ways coffee becomes decaffeinated that are available today.
 They are best grouped as solvent-based processes and non-solvent based processes.
 The solvent-based processes are further distinguished as direct-solvent or indirect-solvent processes.

 Non-solvent based processes include the popular swiss water process and the carbon dioxide process.
 We’ll be taking a brief look at how each process works with a focus on the swiss water process, since it is usually the method of choice.

 In order for decaffeination to take place, there has to be an agent.
 In this case, a solvent is added directly or indirectly on the coffee beans in order to extract the caffeine.